 Thorkil Kristensen was the CEO of the Institute from 1969 to 1988, after which Rolf Jensen took over until 2000.
 During this period, the Institute published the book The Dream Society, which became an international bestseller and was translated to several languages putting CIFS on the world map.

-Since 2013 Claus Kjeldsen has been the CEO of CIFS.
+The current CEO is Dasha Krivonos.
 Today we have an increased global focus and we work with clients and member companies all over the world.
 We provide advice on a strategic level to public and private sector organisations.

 The future for the Copenhagen Institute for Futures Studies points towards an increased global focus through a commitment to strategic project work, a scalable members’ offer, and media publishing with a global reach.